philrmass/trimet-quickstop/docs/tasks.md

 # TriMet QuickStop Tasks
 ### To Do
-* Add routes class and file
-* Clean up routes file and remove random
-* Add list of all stop ids

-* Get stop name, direction
 * Format arrivals data
-* Test and ensure time of day and stop switching works
+* Test and ensure time of day and stop switching clears arrivals

 * Add graph component timeline
 * Place icons in correct location by time
 * Add labels for timeline
 * Add transparency arrows to timeline

+* Fix search overlay position and size
 * Cycle through random stops for testing, store valid stop numbers in stops.json with lat,long

 * Reset is pm when inactive for some period (1 hr)